isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

   scope=
 ```

-The user will be prompted to sign into their ID for Adobe Sign.
+The user is prompted to sign into their ID for Adobe Sign.
 After signing in, they are asked whether or not to provide permissions to the application.

 ![Image of confirm access screen](assets/AWNjs_12.png)